-JeM terrorist linked to Pulwama attack arrested in Delhi
+JeM terrorist linked to Pulwama attack mastermind arrested in Delhi

 New Delhi, Mar 22: Jaish-e-Mohammad terrorist Sajjad Khan reportedly linked to Pulwama attack mastermind Mudassir has been arrested by Delhi Police Special Cell.
 He was arrested from near the Red Fort area on Thursday night.